Ashwink123/Ashwink123/README.md

 - 👋 Hi, I’m @Ashwin Krishnan
 - 👀 I’m interested in ...
-Data Science ,Machine Learning
+Data Science ,Machine Learning 7 AI
 - 🌱 I’m currently learning ...
-Machine Learning for R
+R , Matlab & Python
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ... instagram: @ash54.__  & ashwinkrishnan54"gmail.com
+- 📫 How to reach me ... instagram: @ash54.__  & ashwinkrishnan54@gmail.com

 <!---
 Ashwink123/Ashwink123 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.